 For the past five years and with your help, we have been delighted to support the charity FRANK water.
 We have an ongoing commitment to this brilliant charity and in addition, each November, it becomes the focus of our Black Friday campaign.

-Three years ago, we were fortunate enough to meet Frank Water founder Kate Alcott, who shared her reasons for establishing the charity and inspired to us to get involved.
-It was on a gap year staying with a family in Kashmir, that Kate fell victim to unsafe drinking water, resulting in a lengthy battle with dysentery.
-This fuelled her passion to bring safe drinking water to the family she lived with and other communities throughout India and Nepal, and Frank Water was born.
-In that time, Frank Water has successfully brought safe water to 400,000 men, women and children throughout India and Nepal and many of you, who have shopped with us during our campaign periods, have contributed to this success story.
+It all started after we were fortunate to meet FRANK water’s founder Kate Alcott, at our Devon store.
+Our shared love of India, and the important work that FRANK Water does, struck a chord with us here at Nkuku.
+We were inspired by Kate’s reason for establishing the charity.
+It was whilst on a gap year staying with a family in Kashmir, that Kate fell victim to unsafe drinking water, resulting in a lengthy battle with dysentery.
+This fuelled her passion to bring safe drinking water to the family she lived with and other communities throughout India and Nepal, and FRANK Water was born.
+That was 15 years ago, and since then FRANK Water has successfully brought safe water to over 400,000 men, women and children throughout India and Nepal, and many of you who have shopped with us during our campaign periods have contributed to this success story.

 This year has seen the entire globe battle a deadly pandemic, where some of the world’s poorest countries like India have been hit the hardest, struggling to keep cases at a manageable level.
 India has had some of the highest number of Covid-19 cases, with over 163 million people having no access to safe water in or near their homes.
 Its major cities are struggling to cope with the number of cases and officials fear that as migrant workers return to their families in rural villages, the rate of infection will continue to increase.
 Without robust healthcare, clean water and sanitation this will continue to have a devastating impact.